 Got $400?
 Spend It on This

 If you do have a little cash to spend, here’s what Dawn recommends: “If you’ve got $400, I would spend it on paint and mulching the front yard.”
 Why?
 Because buyers give you about six seconds to make the sale—three seconds from the curb and three seconds from the foyer.

 Of course, every home is different.
-Before you spend a dime freshening your home up, ask a real estate agent you trust for advice
+Before you spend a dime freshening your home up, ask your trusted real estate agent for advice!